What would you say if we told you you could build a versatile wardrobe around just 10 items?

 Brown Double Monk Strap Shoes

-For the more formal side of things I’ve decided to opt for some double monk straps.
+For the more formal side of things we’re gone for some double monk straps.

 The double monk is a real classic shoe and again can be worn with the suit or they can be worn to dress up your jeans.